SEAME-pt/contents-2025/05_BrisaMobilityScenarios/README.md

 * A **backend client**: to communicate with Brisa's backend.
 * A **TSF traceability** set: requirements list, architecture notes/diagrams, and links from requirements → code → tests in GitHub.
 * **Automated tests** unit, integration and simulation.
+* **Bonus** Other use cases implemented:
+- AAOS environment running on Raspberry 5 with other car functions integrated
+- Other mobility scnenarios interesting for Brisa (Parking, wrong-way detection and warning, etc.)